Chiefdom of Lithang

 At first Lithang was ruled by the Khoshut Khanate.
 Lamas of Lithang Monastery were appointed the desi (governor) to govern the region.
 In 1719, a Chinese army under Yue Zhongqi marched to conquer Tibet, and the Lithang Lama surrendered to the Chinese.
 The 7th Dalai Lama's stepfather was appointed chieftain by China; Lithang Lama was appointed the vice chieftain.
 In 1725, Lithang was separated from Tibet.
 From then on, it was under the jurisdiction of Sichuan.

 Lithang revolted against Qing China in 1905.
 However, the rebellion was soon put down by Zhao Erfeng.
-The last chieftain was killed in action, and the vice chieftain committed suicide.
-Lithang was annexed by China in the next year.